knee-koh/MarIOnette/README.md

 [See it in action here](https://www.youtube.com/watch?v=sCcKe_KH84M)

 MarIOnette has been tested on most AVR-Based Arduino-compatible microcontrollers.
-ARM-Based Teensy microcontrollers have also been verified.
+ARM-Based Teensy microcontrollers (Teensy) have also been verified.
 Other microcontrollers have not yet been tested.

 ### A few examples and templates have been prepared to get you up and running (see the Examples folder)
 [Post-it Drawing Robot](https://www.youtube.com/watch?v=nJkThBeOZog)